 However, advancements in AI technology have also introduced some dangerous new cybersecurity risks that every business should know about.
+These risks come from new vulnerabilities in AI systems and the growing use of AI-driven methods by attackers.

 With that in mind, we’ve rounded up some of the latest AI cyberattack statistics to help you understand the scope of these new cyber threats.